poap-xyz/poap-bot-v2/README.md

 ## Setting up new POAP Event

-Administrators or users with a role called "POAP Master" may issue a command to the bot by mentioning it in __a text channel__, then adding the command in the message.
-Example:
+Administrators or users with a role called "POAP Master" may issue a command to the bot by mentioning it in __a Text Channel__, then adding the command in the message.

+Using:
-`!setup` or `@POAP-bot !setup`
+`!setup` or `@POAP-bot !setup` __only inside a Text Channel__

 ![POAP-bot setup init example](https://github.com/poap-xyz/poap-bot-v2/blob/images/docs/examples/start_setup_example.png?raw=true)